-Environmental factors such as temperature changes, humidity level, direct sunlight, air circulation, use of air conditioner, and others impact the dry time of acrylic paint and pour paintings.
-If you paint in high humidity (50%+), the temperature in your room is below 65F (18C) – you will slow down the drying of acrylics.
-You paint in warm and dry room – you make acrylic paint dry faster as high temperatures make the water evaporate faster.
+Environmental factors such as temperature changes, humidity level, direct sunlight, air circulation, use of air conditioners, and others impact the dry time of acrylic paint and pour paintings.
+If you paint in high humidity (50%+), the temperature in your room is below 65F (18C) – and you will slow down the drying of acrylics.
+You paint in the warm and dry room – you make acrylic paint dry faster as high temperatures make the water evaporate faster.

-The air-flow can also affect the drying process.
+The air flow can also affect the drying process.
 Using a fan can help.
 But do not place the fan or a heater directly in front of the painting.
-Heat plus increased air flow makes acrylics dry faster.
+Heat plus increased airflow makes acrylics dry faster.

 The ideal environment for acrylic painting: